 Once you have received confirmation from the Office of the University Registrar that your application has been received, you can contact us from your MacEwan University student Gmail account to book your audition.

 3. Review criteria and selections

-All components of the audition will be assessed by two adjudicators, except for the monologue and song, which will be judged by several Theatre Arts faculty members.
+All components of the audition will be assessed by two or three adjudicators, who are Theatre Arts faculty members.
 They will evaluate your audition using the following criteria:

 Skill level in acting, singing and dancing